-Collaborative Relationships and Shared Decision making: Priorities, planning, policies, design of models, change processes, and other system-level decision making will be deeply informed through collaborative community and city relationships and partnerships as well as through coordinated approaches.
+Collaborative Relationships and Shared Decision

+models, change processes, and other system-level decision making will be deeply informed through collaborative community and city relationships and partnerships as well as through coordinated approaches.
 We will work with directly affected individuals, historically excluded communities, housing and services providers, and staff serving in front-line roles to build trusting relationships, based on mutual respect and dignity, through which we can identify and pursue shared goals.